CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorFileMessage.md

 ```

 ### -Path
-The absolute path of the file to open on the platforms file system.
-Must be a sub-directory of a directory defined within the platform configurations WriteableDirectories.
+The absolute path of the file to open on the platform&apos;s file system.
+Must be a sub-directory of a directory defined within the platform configuration&apos;s WriteableDirectories.
 The file system device to write to must also have sufficient free space to write to (&lt;75% full).
 Must be set for each message that is sent.

 ```yaml
 Type: string